researchanddesire/public-lkbx-recovery/README.md

 ## Error: Serial port not found / No serial data

-If PlatformIO cannot communicate with your LKBX:
+If PlatformIO cannot communicate with your LKBX, and you've tried all the troubleshooting steps above, you may need power cycle your LKBX.

 - **Power cycle your LKBX** by opening the back of your device and unplugging the battery.
+    - *Note: Doing this may void your warranty.
+Contact R&D before proceeding*
     - *Note: If you're not comfortable doing this, please don't attempt it.*

-    - Opening your LKBX may void your warranty.
+If you are not comfortable power cycling your LKBX, please contact R&D for further assistance.

+If you've disconnected the battery and reconnected it, then try following this guide form the top.
-- **Contact R&D** for further assistance.
+If that still doesn't work, please contact R&D for further assistance.

 For support, email: [Support@ResearchAndDesire.com](mailto:Support@ResearchAndDesire.com)